Medical expert of the article

 - hydrocephalus (unspecified);

-- disorder of the autonomic nervous system (unspecified);
+- autonomic nervous system disorder (unspecified);

 - hyperactive behavior, hyperexcitability;

-- impairment (delay) of motor development;
+- violation (delay) of motor development;

 - combined forms of developmental delay;